UCLL-Frontend/oefeningen-frontend-deel1/week-02-create-the-homepage-of-your-static-website.md

 Note: Your final index page may not have a meaningful application for all the requested HTML elements.
 In that case, make sure you use them at least once on another page so that you demonstrate your understanding of the course content.

 Feel free to create the other pages in your own tempo.
-In week 3 you will need a page with some photos and/or content blocks, keep that in mind.
+In week 3 you will need a page with some photos and/or content blocks.